rapiddweller/rapiddweller-benerator-ce/doc/introduction_to_benerator.md

 - No neat graphical user interface
 - Only single-threaded generation and anonymization

-Despite that, Benerator Community Edition has an impressive performance.
+Though, Benerator Community Edition still has an impressive performance.

 ### Benerator Enterprise Edition (EE)